Z323323/Galois-fields-1/README.md

 2. If we have a $1$ in the set, $1$ will be a generator for $Z_{n}^{+}$, or, in other words, the presence of $1$ in the field set force the field set to be $\\{ 0, 1, 2, 3, \dots, n - 1 \\}$, because there are no constraints in the usage of the binary operations (here we only need consider $\oplus$).
 3. [2.] implies that if $n$ is not prime then $a, b \in Z_{n} | n = ab$ implies $ab \equiv 0 \mod n$, so the set of nonzero elements of $Z_{n}$ is not closed under multiplication mod $n$.

 Therefore the only way to have a field is to have a prime $n$.
-The reasoning changes with polynomials.
+The reasoning changes with polynomials because [2.] won't exist anymore.
+This is because the presence of a generator is not an actual constraint implied by the definition of group (while the previous three points for "normal" finite fields hold nonetheless because are direct implications).
+Indeed we won't have a generator for the additive group in Galois fields.
+[3.] will be invalidated too; it won't be possible to produce the polynomial identified by the $\mod g(x)$ operation hence braking the primality contraint.

 ### 7.5 Polynomials